Alan Neilson: Coaching career

 Neilson left Tamworth in early 2007 to continue his coaching career at both Luton Town and at Barnfield College.
 He was undecided as to whether to retire from playing or not, but on 23 February 2007, he signed for Salisbury City on a short-term contract.

-In June 2008, Neilson joined his former club Luton Town as Youth Development Coach and was later given the position of first-team coach alongside Kevin Watson.
+In June 2008, Neilson joined his former club Luton Town as youth development coach and was later given the position of first-team coach alongside Kevin Watson.
 On 1 October 2009, manager Mick Harford parted company with the Hatters, leaving Neilson in charge ahead of the game against his former team Tamworth just two days later.
 Neilson subsequently led the team on a five-game unbeaten run as caretaker, until Richard Money was installed as permanent manager on 30 October.
 Neilson was named as Money's assistant manager.
-Following the end of the 2009–10 season, Neilson's role was changed to First Team Development Manager, with Gary Brabin taking over the position of assistant manager.
+Following the end of the 2009–10 season, Neilson's role was changed to first team development manager, with Gary Brabin taking over the position of assistant manager.
 Brabin took over from Money towards the end of the 2010–11 season and retained Neilson as a coach.
 Brabin was dismissed by the club in March 2012, with Neilson taking over for the next game, a 3–1 defeat to Braintree Town.
 Paul Buckle took over as Luton's manager shortly after this loss and again kept Neilson at the club as a coach.
 Buckle left the club 10 months later, with Neilson placed in temporary charge of the team.
 A draw and two defeats led Neilson to apologise to Luton supporters for the team's poor performances.
 John Still left his long-standing managerial position at League Two club Dagenham & Redbridge to become the new Luton manager on 26 February, and Neilson once more moved back into his coaching role under the club's fifth different manager.
 Neilson was released from his contract and left the club in July 2013 after five years in various coaching roles.

 In October 2013, he applied jointly alongside John Psaras for the vacant managerial role at Forest Green Rovers.
 The application was unsuccessful, but Neilson later joined Cambridge United in December 2013 as assistant coach to former Luton manager Richard Money.

-Neilson left the U's on 11 May 2015.
+Neilson left Cambridge United on 11 May 2015.
 He joined the coaching team of the Norwich City Academy in August 2015.